 Beyond Blue: How Kapital Blends Traditional Japanese Craft with Global Culture

 Arguably one of the most well known Japanese apparel brands, Kapital was started in Kojima, Okayama Prefecture, by founder Toshikiyo Hirata in 1984.
 Hirata had been living and teaching karate in the United States, where he discovered his love for denim and carried the dream of creating his own denim brand with him when he returned to Japan.
+At the time, the Japanese denim industry was focused on direct reproduction, but he wanted to give it a twist.
 After opening that first "Capital" factory, he opened his own vintage denim store, also in Kojima.
-The brand later switched its spelling to Kapital, as a nod to being the "capital of denim" as well as its roots in Kojima.
+The brand later switched its spelling to Kapital in 1996, as a nod to being the "capital of denim" as well as its roots in Kojima.

 Toshikiyo's son Kiro also ventured to America, in his case studying art and not planning to join the family business, but ended up returning and working as an apparel designer for 45RPM, eventually leaving to work with his father at Kapital in 2002.
 This combination of Kiro's artistic background and Toshikiyo's craftsmanship led to the rebirth of Kapital as it's known today.
-Outside of the company's origin in denim production, many garments reflect traditional Japanese techniques such as boro, sashiko, and indigo-dyeing which are ever-present in Kapital's seasonal collections, often reinterpreted in new and avant-garde ways thanks to Kiro's vision.
-Innovative dye techniques are produced at Kapital's “Kountry” dye facility, which became the name of their pre-distressed sub-label.
+Outside of the company’s origin in denim production, many garments reflect traditional Japanese techniques such as boro, sashiko, and indigo-dyeing which are ever-present in Kapital's seasonal collections, often reinterpreted in new and avant-garde ways thanks to Kiro's vision.
+This period also saw the brand expanding into a much wider array of garments beyond jeans.
+Innovative dye techniques are produced at Kapital’s “Kountry” dye facility, which became the name of their pre-distressed sub-label that launched in 2010, as well as was the title of the original vintage store that Toshikiyo opened.

 Shop our full collection of Kapital here.